State of the Union: Heart Care in 2022

 One of the things that we've learned over the last 20 years, specifically with respect to valve disease, is that many valvular problems can be insidious and can be very dangerous because unfortunately, in some cases, patients come to us after they’ve burned out and their heart is so damaged that the risk of surgery is high and the expectation for recovery is low.

 And of course, what we're trying to do is get to people early.
-It doesn't take much to figure out what's going on, usually with one of three tests—an echocardiogram, cardiac catheterization, or a CT scan—we can almost always give patients a relatively clear idea of where they stand and whether they have no concerns, definitely need something done, or if they're in between what the timing of that evaluation should be.
+It doesn't take much to figure out what's going on, and with one of three tests—an echocardiogram, cardiac catheterization, or a CT scan—we can almost always give patients a relatively clear idea of where they stand and whether they have no concerns, definitely need something done, or if they're in between, what the timing of that evaluation should be.

 What about the person who says "I think something might be wrong but I'm not sure;” when should they make an appointment?

-I would say that anyone who's been told by a doctor, whether it's an internist or primary care doctor or a cardiologist, that they have a problem with their heart that involves potential surgical problems—so a valvular problem, problem with the coronary arteries, an abnormal rhythm and enlargement of the aorta, or anything that results in a change in their lifestyle, inability to do things that they could do before, chest pain, shortness of breath, unexplained weight gain, inability to keep up with others or to continue activities that they've been doing—then I think that warrants a workup.
+I would say that anyone who's been told by a doctor, whether it's an internist or primary care doctor or a cardiologist, that they have a problem with their heart that involves potential surgical problems—so a valvular problem, problem with the coronary arteries, an abnormal rhythm, enlargement of the aorta, or anything that results in a change in their lifestyle, inability to do things that they could do before, chest pain, shortness of breath, unexplained weight gain, inability to keep up with others or to continue activities that they've been doing—then I think that warrants a workup.
 We can't see everything with those three tests, but we can see almost everything that needs to be fixed.

 Alright, the number of Americans living with heart failure is steadily increasing.
 What do we need to know?